Pollora/documentation/theming.md

 ## TailwindCSS Integration

-Each Pollen theme is pre-configured with TailwindCSS.
+Each Pollora theme is pre-configured with TailwindCSS.
 The `package.json` file includes the necessary dependencies:

 ```json
 {